LatinoLib/LATINO/README.md

 4. Build the library:
   * If you need the 32-bit binaries, build the configurations Debug/x86 and Release/x86.
 The DLL files, SvmLightLibDebug.dll and SvmLightLib.dll, will appear in the folder bin\x86 (C:\Work\SvmLightLib\bin\x86).
   * If you need the 64-bit binaries, build the configurations Debug/x64 and Release/x64.
 The DLL files, SvmLightLibDebug.dll and SvmLightLib.dll, will appear in the folder bin\x64 (C:\Work\SvmLightLib\bin\x64).
-5. Copy the DLL files into the LATINO Bin folder (C:\Work\Latino\Bin or C:\Work\Latino\Bin64).
+5. Copy the DLL files into the LATINO Bin folder (C:\Work\Latino\Bin32 or C:\Work\Latino\Bin64).
 Make sure that you have added the LATINO Bin folder to the environmental variable PATH.

 ### LSqrLib